Suboxone Relapse – Can One Relapse After Detox?

 What are Common Side Effects of Suboxone?

 These are only a short list of side effects.
 However, have any of these side effects worsened?
 Patients should seek emergency medical care immediately as an overdose can be deadly.

 What are the Warnings About Suboxone?

-Are you suffering from a severe liver disease called hepatic impairment?
-Then, you should not take Suboxone without careful consideration.
+Suffering from a severe liver disease called hepatic impairment?
+Then, one should not take Suboxone without careful consideration.
 The liver is crucial to the functioning of the body in removing toxic waste.
 If there is impairment, it can be deadly.

 Users have reported Anaphylactic Shock as an allergic reaction to certain opioid medications.
 They include Buprenorphine and Naloxone that people can use to treat the addiction.
 Suboxone contains both Buprenorphine and Naloxone.
-If you have an allergy to either of these drugs, you should not take Suboxone.
+If the person an allergy to either of these drugs, they should not take Suboxone.

 During pregnancy, NOWS (Neonatal Opioid Withdrawal Syndrome)might be a possibility.
 In addition, pregnant women taking Suboxone can expect it.
 While it is treatable, it can be deadly to the unborn and newborn infants.

 Patients should avoid aAlcohol while taking Suboxone.
 This is because the combination can easily lead to unconsciousness and death.

 Detox from Suboxone is worse than getting off of heroin and Oxycontin.
 This is a claim of many long term Suboxone users.
 This is because Suboxone can stay in the system for 8 to 9 painful days.
 As a result, detox can take weeks or months.
 In addition, it comes with body and mind issues along with periods of very bad depression.

 It is during this time that a lot of people who commit themselves to getting off of the drug have a very rude awakening.
 The physical and mental withdrawals can be very intense.
 As a result, Suboxone relapse is a common occurrence.